Quantitative Analysis of Cement Sector in India

 - Little behind the UltraTech Cement, ACC Cement with 5,028 realizations per tonne and Ambuja Cement with 5,014 realizations per tonne make their places for 2nd and 3rd position respectively.

-- Shree Cement has the lowest 4,622 realizations per tonne and hence given one point only and the fifth rank as well.
+- Shree Cement has the lowest 4,622 realizations per tonne, only one point, and the fifth reel.

 - Like the previous per tonne ratio, it is also better for the company if it is higher and vice versa.

-- Shree Cement grabs the first position in this evaluation, it has EBITDA per tonne of 1,521 highest among its peers.
+- Shree Cement grabs the first position in this evaluation; its EBITDA per tonne is 1,521 highest among its peers.

 - While ACC cement has EBITDA per tonne of only 908 and therefore provided with only one point.

 - Shree Cement acquired the fifth position in Realization per tonne, and UltraTech cement took the first place.

 - Whereas in the case of EBITDA per tonne, the first rank is ranked by Shree Cement, and ACC cement gets the fifth rank.

 - Inventory Turnover Ratio is Cost of Goods Sold/ Average Inventory.
 Average Inventory is (Starting Inventory + Ending Inventory)/2.